nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. Initial launch

    1. Download the jar file and copy into an empty folder.
-   2. Double-click the jar file Expected: Shows the GUI with a set of sample contacts and sample tasks.
+   2. Double-click the jar file <br>
+      Expected: Shows the GUI with a set of sample contacts and sample tasks.
 The window size may not be optimum.

 2. Saving window preferences